seanfisk/mastering-eos/manual/sys-sw-info.rst

     (mkdir -p share/man/man1 && cd share/man/man1 && wget http://inxi.googlecode.com/svn/trunk/inxi.1.gz)
     popd

 After installing, follow the steps for :ref:`adjust-env`.
-You should now be able to run ``inxi`` from the command line. inxi is a command-line program, so it can be run through SSH or a graphical terminal emulator.
+You should now be able to run :cmd:`inxi` from the command line. inxi is a command-line program, so it can be run through SSH or a graphical terminal emulator.

 To show a basic, medium-length output::